plone/documentation/adapt-and-extend/theming/barceloneta.rst

         </rules>
     </rules>

 You can define your own Diazo bundle (JavaScript and Less/CSS) in your manifest.cfg file by using the options ``development-js``, ``production-js``, ``development-css`` and ``production-css``.

 This bundle will not be included in the backend theme.

-Current issues
+Current Issues
 --------------

-You will still need to include a minimal plone bundle in your theme for rendering the toolbar correctly.
+You will still need to include a minimal Plone bundle in your theme for rendering the toolbar correctly.
-It is intented in future versions of Plone that this will be available by default and be very minimal making no assumptions about the JS or CSS of your frontend theme so as not to conflict with it.
+It is intended in future versions of Plone that this will be available by default and be very minimal making no assumptions about the JavaScript or CSS of your frontend theme so as not to conflict with it.

 Why this is a good idea
 ^^^^^^^^^^^^^^^^^^^^^^^